aboood40091/BFLIM-Extractor/README.md

 * BC5

 ## Credits:
-* Stella/AboodXD - Writing this thingy.
+* AboodXD - Writing this thingy.

 ## Special thanks to:
-* Exzap, AddrLib - Helping with swizzling.
+* Exzap - Helping with swizzling.